 Concepts for Antennae

 Comments are invited.
-Consultancy or constructive cooperation is offered.
+Constructive cooperation is offered.

 In craft history, worldwide, some good examples of annular structure are noted in baskets, weaving, nets, twines, fabrics, chains and chain mail.
 Concrete was most noticeably introduced and understandably documented by the ancient Romans.
 Ringforcement recognizes a gravitational form of ring reinforcement clearly employed in a concrete structure named the Pantheon.
 Literature widely documents many aspects of the world famous building.
 The massive weight of the outer walls maintains a ring like structure which holds together and supports the massive, domed roof, still intact today.